kabzit13/SignalR.Chat/XoredTest.Chat/packages/Microsoft.AspNet.SignalR.2.2.1/readme.txt

-Please see http://go.microsoft.com/fwlink/?LinkId=272764 for more information on using SignalR.
+Install-Package Microsoft.AspNet.SignalRPlease see http://go.microsoft.com/fwlink/?LinkId=272764 for more information on using SignalR.

 Upgrading from 1.x to 2.0
 -------------------------